Techcps/GSP-Short-Trick/Build and Execute MySQL, PostgreSQL, and SQLServer to Data Catalog Connectors/techcps.md

 sleep 10
 ```
-# Now this will take around 5 to 10 minutes to complete
+### Now this will take around 5 to 10 minutes to complete
-> So just wait and watch & make sure your laptap will not go for sleep
+> Make sure your laptap will not go for a sleep, so just wait and watch
+---
 ```
 gcloud iam service-accounts create sqlserver2dc-credentials \
 --display-name  "Service Account for SQL Server to Data Catalog connector" \